SerpRateAI/AI-pipeline-boreholes/Dataset explanation.md

 Each core is split in several section, with between 1 and 4 section for each, from the highest to the lowest in depth.
 Given by the drilling team.

 ## **Section Unit**
-ULtimately, each section can include several subsections, however images are linked with section, and are the same between two subsections of the same section.
+ULtimately, each section can include several subsections.
+However, images are linked with section, and are the same between two subsections of the same section.
 Given by the drilling team.

 ## **% of fractures**
 Once we've made the segmentation of our pictures, we can access the percentage of cracks for each section.
 For this, we used skimage in [this code](https://github.com/SerpRateAI/core-photo-analysis/blob/ac5f9570f762d1f674059cee57904d1cbdb46138/Graph%20per%20depth/all_depth_graph.py) that gives the graph of percentage of cracks for each depth.
+We did it for several takes: the sheer segmentation issued from ilastik, plus with smaller object or less eccentric object removed in an attempt to reduce noise in the background.
+The final percentage is the mean of these different takes.
 We'll then use those statistics to build a predictive model of when/where cracks will occur.

 ## **Images**
 The images that form the base of our segmentation are taken from the [Oman project public data](https://www.icdp-online.org/projects/by-continent/asia/oodp-oman/public-data-2).
-Those are vertical cuts of each section of each core, and the data we used to make our segmentation and our prediction of the % of fractures.
+Those are vertical cuts of each section of each core of the drilling bore BA1B, and are the data we used to make our segmentation and our prediction of the % of fractures.

 ## **Segmentation**
 To segment our images, we used the software [ilastik](ilastik.org).
+The goal is to extract the cracks for the base images, to then deduce what conditions favorise the cracking.
 The whole process is detailed in the [read me](README.md).
 We took several shot at the segmentation to keep the one that seems to fit the best to the cracks.

 ## **Top depth**
 For each section, gives the depth of the top of the section in meters.
 The drilling bore goes down to 400 meters.
 Given by the public data.